mergeability/mergeable/docs/README.md

      regex: 'DO NOT MERGE'
      message: 'Custom message...'
   begins_with:
-     match: 'A String' # or comma delimited list of strings
+     match: 'A String' # array of strings
      message: 'Some message...'
   ends_with:
-     match: 'A String' # or comma delimited list of strings
+     match: 'A String' # array list of strings
      message: 'Come message...'
   # all of the message sub-option is optional
 ```